 You get to be an empowered online platform user & learn basic Drupal tweaks (beginner level, yet it feels empowering!), but most importantly, you become proficient in online collaboration: a much needed skill in the times we’re living.

-Paying attention to what others are saying is crucial because it tells the most about who the community members are and what they are interested in.
-A big part of community management is to nurture conversations: by reading and commenting what Edgeryders are saying, encouraging a diversity of voices, and fostering a culture of respectful, meaningful interaction.
+Pay attention to what others are saying.
+This tells the most about who the community members are and what they are interested in.
+A big part of community management is to read and comment what people are saying, encourage a diversity of voices, and foster a culture of respectful, meaningful interaction.

-NB: My personal opinion is that the risk here is to become an automatic voice.
-Being a community manager doesn’t make us robots or call center operators, we’re still biased and opinionated humans.
-Hence some things get us more excited than others, and we can choose to comment or highlight certain efforts more than others.
+We don’t need to become an automatic voice.
+Being a community manager doesn’t make us robots or call center operators, we’re humans with biases and opinions, and different interest levels in different topics and people.
+You will at some point choose to comment or highlight certain efforts more than others.
 Same with trolls, you can feed them or not.

 Many community members share common interests and although the platform is designed to increase serendipitous encounters, they can still miss each other.
-The good thing to do is, whenever you know people are doing similar things, invite them into conversations whenever key content could be interesting for them, or directly introduce them to each other on twitter, facebook etc. As a community manager, you’ll get to know most of people’s social handles, so this will come easy to you.
+The good thing to do is, whenever you know people are doing similar things, invite them into conversations using @mentions whenever key content could be interesting for them, or directly introduce them to each other on Twitter, Facebook etc… As a community manager, you’ll get to know most of people’s social handles, so this will come easy to you.

 I don’t know if this is part of the professional community manager’s job, but Edgeryders is entirely volunteer driven and the more we teach ourselves to work with content aka communicate properly, community managers and not only, the better!
 Sharing information and latest about what Edgeryders are doing is key, and it can be done mostly through periodic blog posts or platform posts in various relevant projects, and through our mailing list and social media.
 Communicating and articulating thoughts in writing and also in public/for larger audiences is key to: